odrnk/bookmarkext/docs/initial_plan.md

 # API

-We will use websockets and json-rpc.
+We will use websockets and [json-rpc 2.0](http://www.jsonrpc.org/specification).

 todo: rewrite everything in this section using json-rpc.